-Oral exam (approx. 60 minutes) in accordance with § 4 (2) No. 2 SPO Master's Meteorology
+Oral exam (approx. 60 minutes) in accordance with § 4 (2) No. 2 SPO Master's Meteorology and Climate Physics

-The students can professionally explain essential aspects of application of meteorology and assign them to specific application areas.
+The students can professionally explain essential aspects of applications of meteorology and assign them to specific application areas.
 The students are capable to derive the Impact on air pollution and generating regenerative energy from weather information.
 They are capable of analyzing meteorological phenomena using statistical and computer-based methods.